- Located in North Park, 13 miles north of Pittsburgh

 - Closed during winter/spring until April or May opening date is announced

-The NPFR Build Crew consists of more than 30 volunteers who have put in over 3,000 work hours hours.
+The NPFR Build Crew consists of more than 30 volunteers who have put in over 5,000 work hours hours.
 Design and installation were led by Dr. J (Jamie) Pfaeffle, Bill Kirk and Dave Brunger.
 The NPFR Build Crew will continue to grow and be active in the installation and maintenance of the North Park Freeride Area, the only one of its kind within hundreds of miles.
-Workdays are announced on our Events page and on our Facebook page.
-In 2013, we plan to complete work on a new middle section for the Dr J Trail and a new jump line is for the Skills Park.
-We hope to begin construction of a new IMBA style "Flow Trail".
+Workdays to maintain and improve NPFR are announced on our Events page and on our Facebook page.
+We hope to begin construction of a new IMBA style "Flow Trail" in 2014.

 The North Park Freeride (NPFR) Area is a unique outdoor freeride and skills area.
-NPFR consists of the Dr J Freeride Trail and the recently completed Freeride Skills Area.
+NPFR consists of the Dr J Freeride Trail and the Freeride Skills Park.

 - Dr J Freeride Trail